 RI’s Attorney General’s guidance on self-help evictions, especially during the COVID-19 pandemic and eviction moratorium.

-The U.S. Center for Disease Control (CDC) implemented an Eviction Moratorium halting eviction proceedings of “covered persons for nonpayment” into 2021 (effective September 4, 2020, through December 31, 2020).For more information on the moratorium, view the CDC’s Frequently Asked Question page.
+The U.S. Center for Disease Control (CDC) implemented an Eviction Moratorium halting eviction proceedings of “covered persons for nonpayment” (effective through June 30, 2021).For more information on the moratorium, view the CDC’s Frequently Asked Question page.
 To qualify, a tenant provides the Declaration Form stating they meet the following criteria:

 (1) The individual has used best efforts to obtain all available government assistance for